ibm-cloud-docs/watsonxdata/working_with_milvus.md

 During Milvus upgrade, there can be a slight delay in response for about 20 seconds.
 On-going searches and upsert queries might fail.
 You can retry the queries immediately.
 {: note}

+## Sample notebooks for Milvus
+{: #samplenotebook_milvus}

+With these sample notebooks you can try out the Milvus capabilities with step-by-step tutorials.
+To access the sample notebooks, see [Sample Milvus notebooks](https://github.com/IBM/watsonx-data/tree/main/Tutorials).